 Server Emulator Load Banks

 For large data centres, using small floor standing heaters can be a manual and time-consuming process, with unreliable results.
 As well as being cumbersome, this type of test can make it difficult to accurately control the test parameters.
-Using a server emulator load bank, in multiple rack configuration ensures an accurate heat signature that the future servers will produce.
+Using server emulator load banks, in multiple rack configuration ensures an accurate heat signature that the future servers will produce.
 This allows the commissioning engineers to replicate the actual heat load to thoroughly test the server hall air conditioning output and performance.

 - 6kW Capacity

 - 50 – 60 HZ

 - 220 – 240V

 - LCD Display for voltage and current values

 Testing Modern Data Centres